Breathing Oscillations in Bose - Fermi Mixing Gases with Yb atoms in the Largely Prolate Deformed Traps: Breathing Oscillations in Dynamical Approach

 \subsection{Longitudinal Breathing Oscillations}

-First, we present numerical calculations in the TDGP+Vlasov approach with the longitudinally-deformed initial condition, $b_T=c_T=0$ and $b_L=c_L=0.01$, where the boson and fermion gases are in-phase.
-We note that this condition is consistent with the actual experiments by Kyoto group.
+First, we present numerical calculations in the TDGP+Vlasov approach with the longitudinally-deformed BF in-phase condition, $b_T=c_T=0$ and $b_L=c_L=0.01$.
+We note that this condition is consistent with the actual experiments by Kyoto group \cite{Fukuhara-M}.
+For comparison, we also present the BF out-of-phase condition, $b_T=c_T=0$ and $b_L=c_L=0.01$.

-In Fig.~\ref{brLin}, we show the time-dependence of $\Delta x_{L,T}$ for \Ybfst, \Ybsnd and \Ybthd mixtures.
-The $\Delta x_L(B)$ is found to oscillate monotonously (dotted lines), and show damping only in \Ybthd mixture (Fig.~\ref{brLin}e, dotted line) where the BF interaction is strongly repulsive.
-The boson $\Delta x_T(B)$ seems to be a superposition of two modes with different periods (solid lines); the contribution from the longer-period mode is rather dominant.
-The BTB mode seems to contribute very small except in \Ybsnd.

-The $\Delta x_L(F)$ of the \Ybfst and \Ybthd mixtures show qualitatively similar behaviors: slight beat and damp (dotted lines).
-In the \Ybsnd mixture, the $\Delta x_L(F)$ (Fig.~\ref{brLin}d, dotted line) is smaller than those in the other two mixtures, and comparable with $\Delta x_T(F)$ (Fig.~\ref{brLin}d, solid line).
-In this mixture, we see the monotonous increase of the $\Delta x_T(F)$, which shows the expansion of the fermion gas in time.